decoupled/redwood-core/README.md

 - `/project.ts`: The main API and classes (such as Project, Page, Service, Side, etc)
 - TODO: `/language-server.ts`: A [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation that wraps the `project` classes
-- TODO: `/typescript-language-service-plugin`: A TypeScript language service plugin for redwood.
+- TODO: `/typescript-language-service-plugin`: A TypeScript language service plugin for Redwood.

-Eventually these modules could be published as independent packages.

 # Usage